 - Will the IRS charge penalties for the late-filed returns after we file them?

-Even if you plan to prepare your own Form 1023 or Form 1024 to seek reinstatement, I recommend that you schedule a phone consultation with me to be sure you are following the correct procedure so you don't do more work than is necessary or introduce unnecessary delays in the process.
+Even if you plan to prepare your own Form 1023 or Form 1024 to seek reinstatement, I recommend that you schedule a phone consultation with me or take my course on how to get reinstated to be sure you are following the correct procedure so you don't do more work than is necessary or introduce unnecessary delays in the process.